Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/10/the-state-pattern.md

 The state pattern takes this idea a step further by allowing the object to be switched at any time.
 It uses this switch to replace the current state object with a new state object.
 So in our example or a phone call, the following happens.

-- We create CallStateContext and start it in the “RingingState”.
+- We create CallStateContext and start it in the "RingingState".
 - We call callState.Answer() – this actually calls RingingState.Answer() under the hood, and RingingState replaces itself with ActiveState
 - When we call callState.Hold() this actually calls ActiveState.Hold() – remember, RingingState replaced itself with ActiveState, so our new call now goes to ActiveState.
 In this case, ActiveState replaces itself with HeldState…
-- By now, you should be thinking “the next call I make will actually result in a method call on HeldState” – you are correct!
+- By now, you should be thinking "the next call I make will actually result in a method call on HeldState" – you are correct!
-So how do we keep replacing these different state objects – let’s look at some code.
+So how do we keep replacing these different state objects – let's look at some code.
 First of all, here is the interface for our ICallStateContext – this dictates all the methods that can be called on our CallStateContext object when we create it…

 ```csharp
 public interface ICallStateContext